kshakib22/second-brain/content/Programming/Algorithms/Recursion.md

-Recursive functions are a powerful programming concept that involve a function calling itself.
+[Recursion](Recursion.md) is a powerful programming concept that involve a function calling itself.
 Usually used to break down bigger problems into smaller problems.
 The smaller problems are **identical** to each other and combine to form the final answer.

 This  basically sounds like an infinite loop (function calling itself, when does it stop?).
 It *is* an infinite loop that’s why the **base case** exists to end it.
 Base case is a simple condition that can be solved directly without further recursion.
 Base case  $\rightarrow$  no recursion needed $=$ Infinite loop ended.